krobelus/rate-experiments/README.md

 Our experimental procedure is as follows:

 -   We randomly selected combinations of unsatisfiable instances and solvers from the main track.
-Running all possible combinations would take several CPU years in the worst case, but sampling seems to give good results still.
+Running all possible combinations would take several CPU years in the worst case.
+Taking a sample of reasonable size seems to give good results already.
+[Table 1](#summary_table) shows a summary of how much of the available data we have analyzed.

--   If a solver had timed out for a particular instance during the competition, we skip that combination because we will most likely not be able to produce a proof within the time limit.
+-   If a solver had timed out for a particular instance during the competition, we skip that combination of solver + instance because we expect a timeout.

 -   Firstly, the solver is run to create a proof, then all checkers are run.
 For `rate` and `DRAT-trim`, we verify the produced LRAT proof with